-Bats, including flying foxes, are native throughout Australia and play an important role in the ecosystem.
-Grey-headed Flying-Foxes and other bat species can carry a rabies-type infection called Australian Bat Lyssavirus.
+Bats (including flying foxes) are native throughout Australia and play an important role in the ecosystem.
+However, Grey-headed Flying-foxes and other bat species can carry a rabies-type infection called Australian Bat Lyssavirus.

-Only propery trained and vaccinated people should attempt to handle bats.
+Only properly trained and vaccinated people should attempt to handle bats.
 Any contact with bats requires urgent medical attention.

-For more information view the Bat Safety fact sheet or visit www.sahealth.sa.gov.au.
+For more information download this bat safety fact sheet (PDF) or visit SA Health.

 Rats and mice

 The Adelaide Hills provide an ideal habitat for rats and mice due to the abundance of vegetation, food and water.
-You can minimise problems by preventing access to your home or business, removing water and food sources, and using baits and poisons.
-For more information on controlling rats and mice, refer to our Information Sheet or contact our Environmental Health Unit on (08) 8408 0400.
+You can minimise problems by preventing access to your home or business, removing water and food sources, and using readily available baits and poisons.
+For more information on controlling rats and mice, refer to our information sheet or contact our Environmental Health Unit on (08) 8408 0400.

 If you are experiencing problems with possums in your home or other buildings, you will require a permit to place a trap in a roof space to catch and remove it The maximum penalty for trapping a possum without a permit is $2,500 or six months imprisonment.